 The good news is that the Department of Wildlife Conservation in Sri Lanka has, and continues to, carry out extensive work to protect the species and mitigate the human-elephant conflict, and these efforts shouldn’t be overlooked.
 These measures include the establishment of elephant corridors, increasing the extent of protected areas, translocation of troublesome (mostly bull) elephants, erection of electric fencing, and enhancing awareness among local communities.
 On the other hand, more can always be done.

 National parks in Sri Lanka also limit game drives within specific time frames so that the wildlife has some reprieve from visitors and safari jeeps, and sections of Yala National Park close annually so that the animal population can rest and recover.
-That being said, there are improvements to be made and there are still too many vehicles as well as inexperienced and irresponsible safari jeep drivers roaming around in the parks and cornering wild animals.
+That being said, there are improvements to be made and there are still too many vehicles as well as inexperienced and irresponsible safari jeep drivers roaming around in the parks, harassing elephants and cornering wild animals.
 There are even incidents where elephants have been pushed to the brink and retaliated by flipping jeeps in the national parks.

 The government continues to take action against those provoking the wildlife or illegally capturing and killing elephants: eight people in Sri Lanka were charged in June 2019 in a landmark case where dozens of baby elephants were captured and sold to the wealthy as status symbols.
 About 40 calves may have been stolen from their herds during a 10-year period and sold for around US$125,000 each.
 Prior to this, the government arrested five people over killing an elephant and broke up their poaching network in 2017.